Holding Class While Holding Our Breath

 I suspect some of you may feel uneasy about the recommendation I just made.
 You might be asking: Given the power dynamics in the classroom, isn’t it risky to share our political perspectives with students?
 Won’t doing so alienate students who see things differently?
 Wouldn’t it be safer, and perhaps more just, to keep our views concealed?

 If so, we are kindred spirits.
 I have rarely stepped foot in a classroom or talked with an individual student without worrying about these issues.
 I’ve had a book project on indoctrination bouncing around in my head for a number of years.
-And these were precisely the concerns that weighed on me after I cancelled my class in 2016.
-I knew that I wouldn’t have cancelled if Hillary had won, and I worried my decision would be read as an obvious signal of my political preferences or, worse, a sign I disrespected students who were less concerned than I was.
+And these were precisely the concerns that weighed on me after I canceled my class in 2016.
+I knew that I wouldn’t have canceled if Hillary had won, and I worried my decision would be read as an obvious signal of my political preferences or, worse, a sign I disrespected students who were less concerned than I was.
 So why am I now recommending bringing our whole selves into the classroom, particularly when emotions are high and divisions are deep?

 The conversation I had with my students the Friday after Trump won, and numerous conversations I have had since, have convinced me that what we demand of our teachers relies on a conceptual mistake.
 More specifically, we have often demanded neutrality of teachers when what we really want is teachers who treat their students with fairness and respect.
 What I realized that day (and seems obvious in hindsight) is that it is entirely possible to treat my students with fairness and respect without pretending I am a “woman from nowhere,” with no identity, values, or political preferences.
 And in doing so, I can model an essential skill of democratic engagement.